ZipCodeCore/YouAreEll-2/README.md

 >   What are the rules for GitHub user names?
 >	Github username may only contain alphanumeric characters or hyphens.
 Github username cannot have multiple consecutive hyphens.
 Github username cannot begin or end with a hyphen.
 Maximum is 39 characters.

+- stub out commands
+- do the ServerController calls.
+- do the IdC and MsgC calls.

 ### The Point

 * You are to write a command interpreter using the provided `URLShell` class.